It wasn’t too long ago that school-rooms were places of stern words and plentiful discipline.

 - A List of Positive Reinforcement Words and Phrases to Use

 What is Positive Reinforcement in Teaching and Education?

-Reinforcement refers to “a stimulus which follows and is contingent upon a behavior and increases the probability of a behavior being repeated” (Smith, 2017).
+Reinforcement refers to “a stimulus which follows and is contingent upon a behavior and increases the probability of a behavior being repeated” (Smith, 2017, p.
+1).
 The simplest way of conceptualizing positive reinforcement is that something pleasant is ‘added’ when a specific action is performed (Cherry, 2018).

 Positive reinforcement is an aspect of the construct of Operant Conditioning that was developed by B. F. Skinner (Cherry, 2018).
 Skinner studied rats, and he found that if the rats consistently pressed a bar which then administered food to the rat, the rat would press the bar more and more in order to get the food reward.
 Like those rats, if people find a particular behavior rewarding, it is more likely that they will repeat this behavior.

 When thinking about positive reinforcement in teaching and education, the overarching purpose is to provide an incentive for students to repeat desired behaviors (Revermann, n.d.).
 In other words, by providing students with a positive outcome when they accomplish achievements or display certain behaviors, students are encouraged to do so again.

 The timing and delivery of positive reinforcement is the key to effectively promote certain behaviors (Revermann, n.d.).
 In order for positive reinforcement to be effective, the reinforcement must be appropriate for a student’s age, it should be genuine, and it should be awarded straight after the target behavior (Revermann, n. d.).